📖 Documentation

 User Lookup Tab

-Enter any Discord User ID to pull their full record: verification history, risk score, device info, flags, and IP/ISP (owner-only — mods see masked IPs).
-Action buttons below the profile: ⚠️ Warn (DMs the user), 🔒 Suspend (removes Verified role, adds Suspended), 🔓 Unsuspend, 👢 Kick, 🔨 Ban (flags fingerprint for alt detection going forward).
+Enter any Discord User ID to pull their full record: verification history, risk score, device info, and flags.
+Platform administrators see full IP/ISP/Browser/OS data.
+Mods see country, risk score, and VPN flags only — no IP addresses.
+Action buttons below the profile: Warn (DMs the user), Kick (removes from server, must re-verify), Ban (soft ban — strips roles, adds @Permanently Banned, flags fingerprint for alt detection).
+Pro/Enterprise adds AI Investigate (pulls 10 data sources).
 All actions require a reason and are permanently logged.

 Members Tab